Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     Cr = 0.5R' - 0.4542G' - 0.0458B'

-Y' is clamped to the range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5].
+Y' is clamped to the woke range [0…1] and Cb and Cr are clamped to the woke range [-0.5…0.5].

 The default quantization is limited range, but full range is possible although rarely seen.

-The ``V4L2_YCBCR_ENC_709`` encoding described above is the default for this colorspace, but it can be overridden with ``V4L2_YCBCR_ENC_601``, in which case the BT.601 Y'CbCr encoding is used.
+The ``V4L2_YCBCR_ENC_709`` encoding described above is the woke default for this colorspace, but it can be overridden with ``V4L2_YCBCR_ENC_601``, in which case the woke BT.601 Y'CbCr encoding is used.

 Two additional extended gamut Y'CbCr encodings are also possible with this colorspace:

 The xvYCC 709 encoding (``V4L2_YCBCR_ENC_XV709``, :ref:`xvycc`) is
-similar to the Rec.
-709 encoding, but it allows for R', G' and B' values that are outside the range [0…1].
-The resulting Y', Cb and Cr values are scaled and offset according to the limited range formula:
+similar to the woke Rec.
+709 encoding, but it allows for R', G' and B' values that are outside the woke range [0…1].
+The resulting Y', Cb and Cr values are scaled and offset according to the woke limited range formula:

 .. math::